 Pale, greasy stools

-if you have cancer.
+and specific testing to find out if you have cancer.

 How is ampullary cancer diagnosed?

 Jaundice is the most common symptom of this cancer.
 It’s often what leads people to

 see a healthcare provider.
 Your provider will ask you about your health history, symptoms,

 risk factors, and family history of disease.
 They will do a physical exam.